sophiakurianski/sendapigeon/README.md

 pigeon serve --open        # http://127.0.0.1:4477
 ```

+The local server has no authentication and intentionally binds to
+`127.0.0.1`.
+Do not bind it to a public interface or expose it directly to the
+internet.
+See the [security policy](SECURITY.md) before deploying it anywhere
+other than your own machine.

 Drag deals between stages, work the todo list, read notes.
 Every deal card
 carries a postmark showing how many days it has sat in its current stage — it
 inks up as the deal goes stale, so a stuck pipeline is visible before you read a